What are bridging loans for property developers

 What’s the best way to get a bridging loan?

-FAQs about getting a bridging loan for property development
+FAQs about getting a bridging loan as a property developer

 If you don’t repay your loan within the specified time, you could be hit with penalty charges.
 As it’s a secured loan, continued failure to pay may result in your property being repossessed.